Stay at Aisling House

 Historically a place of reflection and respite, the room remains a setting for quiet retreat, balancing connection to the home with a sense of separation.

-The Dining Room serves as a more intimate setting for shared meals and conversation, situated on the main floor.
+The Dining Room serves as a more intimate setting for shared meals and conversation, situated on the main floor between the foyer, library, and kitchen.

 Defined by original architectural detailing and natural light, the space is anchored by an 1800s grand marble mantel and a large Empire chandelier, establishing a sense of proportion and historic character.